-If you were paying additional contributions arranged through the pension scheme, either Additional Voluntary Contributions (AVC’s) or Additional Regular Contributions (ARC’s), your contributions will cease when you leave.
+If you were paying additional contributions arranged through the LGPS, either Additional Voluntary Contributions (AVC’s) or Additional Regular Contributions (ARC’s), your contributions will stop when you leave.

-With regard to ARC’s, if your employment ends before you complete the purchase, you will be credited with the amount of pension purchased.
-This is calculated as the amount of pension being purchased, multiplied by the contributions paid and divided by the total cost.
+With regard to ARC’s, if your employment ends before you complete the purchase, you will be given the amount of pension purchased.
+This is worked out as the amount of pension purchased, multiplied by the contributions paid and divided by the total cost.

 What happens if my employer makes me redundant or retires me on the grounds of business efficiency?

-If you are aged 55 or over, your benefits are payable immediately without any early retirement reductions.
+If you're aged 55 or over with two years service or more, your benefits are due immediately without any early retirement reductions.

-If you are under 55, your pension benefits will become deferred.
+If you're under age 55 with two year's service or more, your pension benefits will become deferred.

-What happens if I have been dismissed on the grounds of gross misconduct?
+What happens if I've been dismissed on the grounds of gross misconduct?

 If you have been dismissed on the grounds of gross misconduct your former employer may recover or retain the lesser of :